The0nix/WaveNet/README.md

 * `spectrogram.pt`is a path to .pt file with spectrogram.
 Can be produced with `./docker-audio-to-spec.sh`
 * `device` is the device to inference on: either 'cpu', 'cuda' or cuda device number

-resulted audio will be located in `inferenced` folder
+Resulted audio will be located in `inferenced` folder

 ### Audio to spectrogram transformer
 To transform audio to spectrogram you can use the following command: